nalinai/TrekGameEngine/README.md

 # TrekGameEngine
-Trek Game engine is engine I created for learning purpose of how to create game engine and this learning is come after watching video from The Cherno youtubbe Game engine series
+Trek Game engine is engine I created for learning purpose of how to create game engine and this learning is come after watching video from The Cherno youtube Game engine series